AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/security-update-available-for-adobe-commerce-apsb25-08.md

 ## Solution for Adobe Commerce on Cloud, Adobe Commerce on-premises, and Magento Open Source software

+>[!NOTE]
+>
+>This issue is resolved by the [latest cloud-patches update](https://experienceleague.adobe.com/en/docs/commerce-on-cloud/user-guide/release-notes/cloud-patches#latest).
+Attempting to apply the isolated patch when the fix is already in place from the cloud-patches update can cause installation failures.

 To help resolve the vulnerability for the affected products and versions, you must apply the [!DNL CVE-2025-24434] Isolated patch, depending on your Adobe Commerce/Magento Open Source version.

 ## Isolated Patch Details